slukic0/movies-app/README.md

 2. Navigate to `/client` and run `npm build`

-This will make the Express server serve the production build of our React app to the user
+This will make the Express server serve the production build of our React app to the user.

-To run the app, simply run navigate to `/` and run `npm start`
+To run the app, simply run navigate to `/` and run `npm start`.
+The production build will now be running on the server address (default: http://localhost:4000).